gfechio/tiny_infra/README.md

 To deploy Tomcat K8S service not using the provided EKS follow this.
 - `cd k8s` *where you can see the k8s yaml config*
-- `run.sh` * applying the config step by step on the available K8S on you current config
+- `deploy.sh` * applying the config step by step on the available K8S on you current config

-# Tomcat service using Terraform and EKS

-*This is not complete at the moment*
-- cd k8s/terraform
-- terraform init / plan / apply

 # Improvements ( To Do )